ericdke/apero-docs/FAQ.md

 ## Contextual menu and gestures

-Right-click or swipe on a post/message: reply, copy, translate, search, hide post or thread, interactions.
+Right-click or swipe on a post/message: reply, copy, translate, search, hide post or thread, interactions and more.

 Right-click or swipe on a channel: open channel, mark as read (if there's unread messages).

 Right-click on a channel: set default avatar (if applicable), unsubscribe.

+Option-click on the bookmark icon: bookmark with a note (also accessible via the post's contextual menu).

 Favorite swipe actions are set in the Preferences panel.

+When a contextual menu is displayed, you can select one of its entries by clicking it or by hitting the corresponding key.

 ## URL Scheme

 Apero has two actions available via URL Scheme: new post and new message.

+*As usual in the command line with escaped levels of text, beware of what characters you type.*

 New post: use "apero://post=your text" to open a new post window prefilled with text.
 Example in the terminal with the "open" command: